| |

 It is imperative that families choose a Craniofacial Team of care for their child very carefully, after considerable thought, research, interviewing, and discussion.
 Some teams will charge a fee for an interview consultation, others will not.
 It is best if parents make a list of questions to ask during the interview, and, if possible, bring the child to the interview for the surgeon to see.
 The Craniofacial Team will care for the child through adulthood, so families must remember that the team of care, as well as the method of repair, will be with the child throughout his or her growing life.

-- Fifth, get ready for the first repair surgery.
+- Sixth, get ready for the first repair surgery.
 These surgeries are usually more difficult for the parents than for the infants.
 Parents must remember to follow the instructions of the surgeon to the letter.
 The Virginia Smiles Newsletter, Volume 2005 Number 2, has a feature article called, "Getting Ready for Surgery," which describes the importance of consulting the hospital's Child Life Specialist to help the child (especially an older child) prepare for surgery, in addition to helpful hints from other parents on what to take, what not to take to the hospital.
 For a copy of past issues of the Virginia Smiles Newsletter, submit an inquiry to info@Virginia-Smiles.org.

 A final, special note from the Board of Directors of Virginia Smiles: